 You will take the train to the stop at 16th Avenue and Judah.
 You can then walk up 16th Street, climb the Hidden Garden Steps and continue on.
 You will reach the bottom of the 16th Avenue Tiled Steps from here.
 The walk (depending on how much time you spend on the Hidden Garden Steps) takes about 20 minutes.
 It's only half a mile, but it's uphill the entire way.

 If you are coming over from Fisherman's Wharf, the best way to get here is to take the 28 bus.
 It picks up at Van Ness and North Point (runs about every 10 minutes) and will drop you off at 19th Avenue and Moraga Street.

 This bus takes just under an hour and is an easy ride.
 Along the way, you will also get to see the Golden Gate Bridge from the windows as this is the bus that will take you there too.

 Japanese Tea Garden: The Japanese Tea Garden is one of the top attractions in Golden Gate Park.
 Inside, you will see a pagoda, a wooden bridge and other authentic Japanese structures.
 I also love the Zen Garden and the Tea House (I especially love their green tea latte!).

 Conservatory of Flowers: The Conservatory of Flowers is also in the Golden Gate Park.
 You will find four climate-controlled areas that are home to a variety of plants and flowers.
 I love the Water Lilies, the Orchids, and the Hibiscus.

 More in Golden Gate Park: You will find plenty to do just north of the 16th Avenue Tiled Steps in the Golden Gate Park.
-In addition to the two attractions mentioned above, you will also find one of our most popular museums, the California Academy of Sciences.
+In addition to the two attractions mentioned above, you will also find one of our most popular museums, the California Academy of Sciences (find skip the line tickets).
 It's also home to the de Young Museum, Stow Lake, and the Beach Chalet.